 Going To The Library

 One unique feature of the library is Uncle Zeb’s Comment Book, located on the counter of the reference desk.
-Use the Zeb Book to ask pressing questions about the library or your law school classes, or to make astute observations about student life and life in general.
-Uncle Zeb will respond to all entries with a blend of insight, compassion and harsh reality.
+Use the Zeb Book to ask pressing questions about the Library or your law school classes, or to make astute observations about student life and life in general.